marcelosousa/safemerge/examples/reps/ex2/README.txt

 LOG
 --------
-*curently, fixedpoint.engine=duality crashes on both merge/finermerge
+*curently, fixedpoint.engine=duality returns
            default returns unknown

+The example is in ex2_simpl\